andromedarabbit/mybatis-pagination/README.md

 # MyBatis pagination support for MySQL 5.x

 MyBatis comes with pagination support.
-Using `RowBounds` you can limit the result set(See [Supplied Plugins](http://mybatis.org/generator/reference/plugins.html)).
+Using `RowBounds` you can limit the result set(see [Supplied Plugins](http://mybatis.org/generator/reference/plugins.html)).

 However, it does not work the way you might think it should.
 Run the following code block: